Jake Fraley Player Props: Reds vs. Braves

 Jake Fraley At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 40th, his on-base percentage ranks 29th, and he is 49th in the league in slugging.
+- He ranks 12th in batting average, ninth in on base percentage, and 42nd in slugging among the qualified hitters in MLB action.

-- This year, Fraley has recorded at least one hit in six of eight games (75.0%), and had multiple hits twice.
+- In 77.8% of his nine games this season, Fraley has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in one of eight games, and in 3.2% of his plate appearances.
+- He has hit a home run in one of nine games, and in 2.9% of his plate appearances.

-- Fraley has driven in a run in five games this season (62.5%), including two games with multiple runs batted in.
+- In five games this year (55.6%), Fraley has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.